mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 * Environmental Benefit &ndash; reduced waste and pollution, reduced consumption of fossil fuels, improved management of natural resources, etc.
 * Cultural Benefit &ndash; greater understanding of “where we have come from, and who and what we are as a nation and society”, stimulating creativity within the community, contributing to cultural preservation and enrichment, etc.

-However, Donovan writes that the definition of impact in the final version of the Australian RFQ program was the result of tensions between defining impact in terms of “the interests of industry and commerce” and defining it in relation to “broader public benefits” (Donovan 2008).
+However, the definition of impact in the final version of the Australian RFQ program was the result of tensions between defining impact in terms of “the interests of industry and commerce” and defining it in relation to “broader public benefits” (Donovan 2008).
 These tensions are played out in the differences between three sources: two sets of preliminary recommendations for the program and the final version of the RFQ.

 For example, one of the preliminary recommendations defined impact in terms of “direct practical utility” and within the document the term ‘impact’ was at times used interchangeably with the word ‘usefulness’.
 It advocates measuring impact with quantitative metrics, such a business investments and returns, numbers of patents issued, etc.  In contrast, the other preliminary recommendation promotes combining quantitative indicators with qualitative evidence in order to include the intangible benefits of research in the evaluation process.
 The final version of the RFQ included a “case study” methodology for evaluating impact, which would allow for the more holistic method of evaluation, but also included a scale for the scoring of impact that used magnitudes of impact as a criteria, which clearly favors quantitative evidence (Donovan 2008).

+Despite the shift of focus between quantitative, economic benefits, and qualitative, social benefits, the RFQ never rejected the idea that practical impact was an important part of judging the overall value of research.

+The REF and RFQ each combined qualitative and quantitative methods in order to evaluate both the quality of research and its practical impact, in order to assess the overall value of research.

-## Future research
+# Future research

+While there is an established history of evaluating the quality of research, often by using bibliometric methods, there is not nearly as lengthy or well-established of a precedent for evaluating its practical impact.
+The next two sections discuss possibilities in regards to that evaluation.

-### Can altmetrics provide practical impact data?
+## Can altmetrics provide practical impact data?

 Most bibliometric methods for measuring research quality only use data from indicies of academic journals, and use time windows of five years or less.
 They are therefore unlikely to capture the practical impact of research, because monitoring only academic publications means they can't detect practical impact directly, and the relatively short time windows means they can't detect the indirect influence that an important practical impact will eventually have on research.